-Graduate students may request a leave of absence from their degree program for up to two semesters.
+Graduate students may request a leave of absence from their degree program for up to two semesters, at a time.
 Requests for leave of absence require the approval of the graduate adviser and the Director of Graduate Studies of the department.
 LOA must be requested by the 8th week of the semester.

 Major Professor or Advisor

 A faculty member advising the student with research, known as the Chair of the Thesis or Dissertation.

 Taking additional hours as a substitute for the thesis or research paper and not submitting either a thesis or a research paper or thesis to the Graduate School.
 Not all programs have this option.

 Generally an oral presentation to a committee of people where students provide a summary of their research and the results obtained.
 Committee members pose questions and students must respond and defend their work.
 These are essentially final exams for graduate school.

 This is an advanced degree, beyond the master's level, which requires further courses as well as several years of original research culminating in a dissertation.

 The preliminary examination is required by the Graduate School for doctoral students.
 It may be oral or written or both, depending on the unit's policy.
 Preliminary examinations generally evaluate the student's overall and specific knowledge in the field.
 Practices vary by department.

 A work experience or hands-on portion of a class offered in graduate schools.
 For instance, clinical psychology students may spend 8 hours a week seeing clients to fulfill requirements for some classes.
 A practicum is smaller in scope than an internship and usually only lasts as long as the length of the course which requires it.

 Research document completed and submitted to the Graduate School to partially fulfill Master’s degree requirements.
 It is a mini version of a thesis.
 It is electronically submitted to OpenSIUC.